RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 But here, due to the small cofactor involved and the availability of a decent cheap semi-empirical method (GFN-XTB) that can handle transition metals we can perform
-GFN-xTB/CHARMM36 QM/MM MD simulations for a few picoseconds and explore the dynamic nature of the metal site properly (the accuracy of such a simulations depends of course how well the semi-empirical method handles the system).
+GFN-xTB/CHARMM36 QM/MM MD simulations for a few picoseconds and explore the dynamic nature of the metal site properly (the accuracy of such a simulations depends of course on how well the semi-empirical method handles the system).

 .. note:: This feature is in an experimental stage as OpenMM will run with periodic boundary conditions active while the QM-theory (here xTB) does not know about